top of page

 “You can’t mix us all into one label, ‘cause we are all so different”.

 This week, I invite you to A.I.M. your attention toward learning more deeply about the lived-experience of the autistic person in your life.
 Maybe start a conversation.
 Maybe observe more closely.
-And if your child is non-verbal, one way to learn more is to “join” by doing exactly what they are doing… like imitating but not mocking and with interest and respect.
-This is a research-based approach to building trust and to learning more deeply about behaviors that are different from yours.
+And if your child is non-verbal, one way to learn more is to “join” by doing exactly what they are doing… like imitating, not mocking, with interest and respect.
+This is a research-based approach to building trust and learning more deeply about behaviors that are different from yours.

 While we must continue to give voice and space to the autistic individuals to share their lived-experience and to explain their views, there is no clear answer as to whether we should follow the parenting and therapy advice they suggest.
 It’s unclear whether one autistic person’s experience and advice applies to all other people on the autism spectrum.